wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ![screenshot of part of the dashboard](/images/ingestion_pps_usage_breakdown.png)

-### PPS Tanzu Observability P95 Usage vs. Committed Dashboard
+### Committed Rate and Monthy Usage (PPS P95) vs. Committed Dashboard

 This dashboards helps you monitor your **monthly usage** and ensure that you're not ingesting more PPS than your contracted rate allows.

 The dashboard gives a detailed breakdown of your Tanzu Observability monthly usage against commitment.
 When your usage reaches around 95% of your committed rate, you can then take appropriate action.

 For example:
-* Examine who is using a high percentage of the PPS in the  **Wavefront Ingestion (PPS) Usage Breakdown** dashboard.
+* Examine who is using a high percentage of the PPS in the  **Wavefront Ingestion Policy Explorer** dashboard.
 * Implement [ingestion policies](ingestion_policies.html).

 {% include note.html content="The information contained in this dashboard has a 24 hour latency."%}